colorfield/entity_serial/README.md

 [Serial](https://www.drupal.org/project/serial) module
 is that the field value is not stored but computed.

-The serial id is preserved if entities from the bundle are being deleted.
+The sequence is preserved if entities from the bundle are being deleted.

 ## Use case

-When a sequence id within a bundle is needed (e.g. an invoice number, ...).
+When a sequence within a bundle is needed (e.g. invoice number, ...).

 ## Configuration

 Add the field to an entity type bundle (e.g. _Article_ content type).
-Set the id to start from and the node id that will be used as the first entity to count from.
+Set the serial id to start from and the node id that will be used as the first entity to count from.

 ## Roadmap

-- Optionally initialize values for existing entities.
+- Optionally initialize values for existing entities
+- Lightweight system wide configuration without per bundle field definition by implementing _hook_entity_bundle_field_info()_ [WIP]